clockworkengineer/json/README.md

 If you’re interested in any of these, contributions are welcome.

+## Documentation

+See the [docs](../docs/README.md) folder for:
+- Development Guide
+- Contributing Guidelines
+- Code of Conduct
+- Embedding Guide

 ## License

 This project is licensed under the terms of the LICENSE file included in the repository.